vdclab/vdclab-wiki/GPS-Prot.md

 - Only for human and HIV.

 ## Ease of use
-- The research bar is very specific on gene name or UniprotId.
+- The search tool is very specific for gene name or UniprotId.
-- Graoh result easy to read.
+- Graph results easy to read.

 ## Help
 - [Help *User Guide*](http://gpsprot.org/userguide.php)